raspberrypilearning/build-crumble-motor-buggy/en/step_6.md

 ### Set your Crumble free!

 While the Crumble is connected to your computer, it is getting continuous power through the USB cable.
-Turning your battery pack on or off does not turn the Crumble on and off, but when you unplug the USB cable, the code that was last run on your Crumble will run as soon as the battery pack is turned on.
+When you unplug the USB cable, the code that was last run on your Crumble will run as soon as the battery pack is turned on.

 In this case, the Crumble buggy will start moving forward at slower and slower speeds until, after 2.1 seconds, it stops.